mitild/portfolio/README.md

 # Welcome to my Portfolio 👋

-As a Frontend Developer with a background in Graphic Design, I believed it would be a good idea to combine both professional aspects in one place, My Portfolio.
+As a Frontend Developer with a background in Graphic Design, I believed it would be a good idea to combine both professional aspects in one place, My Portfolio 🤳

 You will find here my most relevant experience from the last few years, and I will try to keep updating the website with my latest projects and works.